tripitakit/pumbaa/README.md

 ~~~

 ##Usage##
-Start the server with the commands
+Start the server with the command
 ~~~
 $ node server.js
 ~~~